Origins and Endowment

 - Biography of Blake Alexander, from his archival finding aid

 Blake Alexander Architectural Library Endowment

-Throughout his long career, Blake found great value in his Architecture & Planning Library.
-He once boasted that he personally knew each librarian in its history, from its early years as a departmental library until it joined the University of Texas Libraries system.
+Throughout his long career, Blake expressed great value in the Architecture & Planning Library and Archives.
+He once boasted that he personally knew each and every librarian in its history, from its early years as a departmental library until it joined the University of Texas Libraries system.
 The quality of the students' experience was also important to Blake.
-He used the library during his school days and naturally continued as faculty in teaching and his own research.
-He understood that the library and archive play an important role in supporting research and scholarship at the School of Architecture through its expertise, services and collections.
-He backed this with the donation of his personal library, archival collections, and faculty support.
+He used the library during his own school days and naturally continued in teaching as well as his own research.
+He understood the important roles libraries and archives play at a research university, through expertise, services and distinctive collections.
+Blake also recognized the importance and value of investment.
+He backed the donation of his personal library and archive with a gift of support.
 It was with great pride that he could continue his stewardship through the gift of an endowment.